Awesome! Let’s get started

 A beginners program should be followed for about 8 weeks before increasing the intensity – even if it starts feeling too easy sooner.
 Also, a beginners program should increase in intensity at some point, otherwise, you won’t get the optimal exercise for your body, and honestly, who doesn’t want that?

-- Stretch out all your major muscle groups, including any muscles that feel tight
+- Stretch all your major muscle groups (chest, arms, sides, back, thighs) and include any muscles that feel tight

 - Cardio warm-up for 6-10 minutes.
 If you don’t feel like dancing you can also do this:

 30 seconds: Walk on the spot, while exaggerating your arm movements